Table of Contents

 Escape from the hustle and bustle of Sri Lankan city streets to languid rivers in the countryside with Sri Lanka boat trips and soak yourself in riverside mangrove forests, villages, explore the rich wildlife, sacred spots and ancient heritage.
 Live in the cacophony of sights as nature captivates you and intrigues your senses.
 On your Sri Lanka tour, spend some time over the glinting waves.
 And contemplating of water-based activities in picturesque countryside rivers like Madu river estuary and Koggala lagoon?
 Read on to find out more about Sri Lanka boat trips!

 6 Best boat tours of Sri Lanka

-- Muthurajawel wetland Boat tour-ideal boat tour for travellers, who look for a short tour from hotels in Colombo or Negombo.
+- Muthurajawel wetland Boat tour-ideal boat tour for travellers, who look for a day tour from a hotel in Colombo or Negombo.
 This is a few hours trip from most hotels in Colombo.

-- Madu river estuary Boat tour-Madu River boat tour is one of the most popular program among the travellers.
-Undoubtedly Madu River boat tour is the most popular boat toru in Sri Lanka and very convenient day tour for travellers in the west and south coast.
+- Madu river estuary Boat tour-Madu River boat tour is one of the most popular programs among the travellers.
+Undoubtedly Madu River boat tour is the most popular boat tour in Sri Lanka and very convenient day tour place and included in Bentota day trip from Colombo.

 - Koggala lagoon Boat tour-Boat tour popular among the travellers that stay on the southern coast.
 Koggala lagoon boat tour is included in most Galle one day tour from Colombo.